Current Doctoral Students

 His doctoral research focuses on the effective application of building performance simulations in the early stages of design.
 Specifically, it explores to what extent a validated simulation sequence may improve the accuracy of simulation results and effectively improve building performance.
 Diego is a Fulbright Scholar and holds a Master in Design Studies in Sustainable Design from Harvard University.
 He completed graduate studies on Bioclimatic Design in Madrid, Spain and holds an MArch and BArch from the University of Chile.
 Diego also holds a position on the Board of several institutions and companies involved in the construction industry.

-Dimitris Papanikolao is an inventor, designer and maker, and currently a DDes student at Harvard GSD.
+Dimitris Papanikolaou is an inventor, designer and maker, and currently a DDes student at Harvard GSD.
 He has been a researcher at the Smart Cities group of MIT Media Lab, from where he will earn a MSc in Media Arts and Sciences this summer.
 Dimitris also holds a MSc in Design and Computation from MIT as a Fulbrighter, and a Diploma in Architectural Engineering from the National Technical University of Athens in Greece, where he worked professionally as a licensed architect.

 Dimitri’s multidisciplinary work integrates fabrication, digital/physical computing, and behavioral economics to create responsive infrastructure ecosystems.
-At Media Lab he co-developed Mobility on Demand, a self-organizing vehicle-sharing system that uses incentive mechanisms to optimize performance, claimed by Time magazine as the best automotive invention of the year 2007, and winner of the 100K Buckminster Fuller Challenge award in 2009.
+At Media Lab he co-developed Mobility on Demand, a self-organizing vehicle-sharing system that uses incentive mechanisms to optimize performance, claimed by Time magazine as the best automotive invention of the year (2007), and winner of the 100K Buckminster Fuller Challenge award in (2009).

 Dimitris has taught courses and organized workshops, exhibitions, and lectures across the U.S.A. and Europe.
 His work has been part of peer-reviewed conferences such as the International Conference on Complex Systems, the MIT Computational Sustainability, and the eCAADe Conference; exhibitions such as the Ecological Urbanism and the Icsid World Design Congress in Singapore; and books such as Reinventing the Automobile from the MIT Press and the upcoming Infrastructure Sustainability and Design from Routledge.

-Prior to the GSD, Daekwon has practiced in various countries around the world including USA, Australia, China, and more recently worked as the director in Korea for Populous (formerly HOK Sport).
-During this time he has independently lead all the projects in Korea including the 2014 Incheon Asian Games Main Stadium.
-In parallel with this career, Daekwon has also established his award winning multi-disciplinary design practice meta-territory_studio [www.daekwonpark.com] in 2008 and has been actively participating in various design competitions, exhibitions and publications.
+Daekwon Park is a licensed architect (NY), a LEED accredited professional and a design technologist who has received his MDesS degree in Technology at the GSD in 2012.
+Daekwon has extensive experience in large scale sports and entertainment facility design and has practiced in various countries around the world including USA, Australia, and China.
+More recently, he worked as the director in Korea for Populous (formerly HOK Sport), independently leading all the projects in Korea including the 2014 Incheon Asian Games Main Stadium.
+In parallel with this career, Daekwon has also established his multi-disciplinary design practice meta-territory_studio and has been actively participating in various design competitions, exhibitions and publications.

 Andrew Payne is a licensed architect who received his Masters of Architecture from Columbia University in May of 2005.
 Prior to that, he studied architecture at Clemson University where he earned a Bachelor of Science degree in 2002.

 Andrew has worked for architectural firms such as Richard Meier & Partners, Skidmore Owings & Merrill, and CCS Architecture in New York and San Francisco.
 He was recently awarded runner up in the 2009 Metropolis magazine Next Gen Competition for his patent pending heat sensitive energy independent ventilation system titled, The Air Flow[er].
-His work explores embedded computation and parametric design and he has lectured and taught extensively throughout the United States and Canada.
+His work explores embedded computation and parametric design, and he has lectured and taught extensively throughout the United States and Canada.
 In 2009, Andrew co-authored a publication with Rajaa Issa titled, The Grasshopper Primer which provides an in-depth look at the Grasshopper plug-in for Rhino.

 Felix has been recipient of numerous awards, including the Fulbright Scholarship, the deFortabat Scholarship, the CPAU prize, the Winchester Prize and the Peter Rice Prize.